andyblarblar/ros2_wii_wheel/README.md

 - `/wiimote/joy`: The original joy messages from the wiimote node.

 ## Params
-- `velocity`: Starting speed.
+- `dvelocity`: Change in velocity for each shift.
 Default 1
 - `max_turn`: Max angular speed.
 Default 3
 - `steering_ratio`: Value the raw accelerometer data is divided by.
-Default 3
+Default 4

 # Launch
 ## File